 There is no cure for preeclampsia, but doctors can administer certain tests to help diagnose and monitor it.
 Examples of doctor negligence associated with preeclampsia include:

 An Indianapolis birth injury lawyer at Wilson Kehoe Winingham will have years of experience dealing with cases like yours and a passion for getting families the care that they need.
-Our Indianapolis attorneys and staff can help you build a case and ensure you’re not alone during this difficult time.
+Our Indianapolis attorneys can help you build a case and ensure you’re not alone during this difficult time.

 With a strong and trustworthy birth injury attorney, you’ll have someone advocating for what’s rightfully yours.
 Contact the attorneys at WKW for a consultation to decide how to best move forward with your case.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.